BOCES to pair interns with local businesses

 DCMO BOCES is looking for employers to apply for the funding, the release said.
 The application is now open.

 Employers interested in the program can contact the Career Destinations Team at careerdestinations@dcmoboces.com.
-Information will also be available on the organization’s website at www.dcmoboces.com
+Information is also available at www.dcmoboces.com

 Commented